 Since the depth of buried assets is variable and none of the available data files contained vertical dimensionality, the average depth for all subsurface infrastructure was assumed to be 1 m.
 This estimate is considered to be conservative as many buried pipes are located even deeper, especially when placed under roads or other areas with vehicle traffic (W. Hua-Hsien, personal communication Dec.
 2021).
 Subsurface infrastructure included water, sewer, and buried electrical lines as well as sewer lift stations since most lift station components are located below grade.
 Surface-based infrastructure included water boosters, roads, buildings, and customer water meters.
 Roads and buildings shapefiles circa 2009, were obtained from the American Samoa GIS users’ group.
 All shapefiles and as-builts were clipped to their extent within the inner harbor area shown on Figure 3.
 While the model boundary does include some outer villages on the north and south shores, infrastructure in these areas were not included due to boundary condition effects.
 To determine where infrastructure was flooded, all cells within the depth to water coverage(s) with a value less than 1 m for subsurface infrastructure and less than 0 m for surface infrastructure were aggregated into a single ‘flooded area’ shapefile, and geospatial locations of infrastructure were intersected with the flooded areas.
 This method was reproduced for each SLR and climate change scenario to calculate the total length or number of each infrastructure asset type that were modeled as flooded for each scenario.

-2.3 SLR Scenarios
+2.4 SLR and Future Climate Scenarios

 Three different levels of SLR were selected for use in the model based on projections provided by the 2017 NOAA Sea level Viewer: 0.6 m (≈ 2 ft) SLR, 1.5 m (≈ 5 ft) SLR, and 2.4 (≈ 8 ft) m SLR.
 These sea levels are representative of different possible SLR projections at different times.
 Climate projections are often produced at the end of century resolution and managers often plan for these long-term timelines, thus the year 2090 was selected as a key point in our assessment.
 Specifically in the year 2090, 2.4 m SLR is considered by the NOAA SLR viewer to be the ”extreme” scenario, 1.5 m SLR is the ”intermediate high” scenario, and 0.6 m SLR is the “intermediate low” scenario (OCM, 2016).
 These projected sea levels also correspond to other potentially useful points of reference, specifically 1.5 m SLR is the “extreme” scenario in the year 2070, and 0.6 m SLR is the ”extreme“ scenario in the year 2040.
 The year 2040 is currently well within the engineering lifespan of most surface and subsurface infrastructure components, making this point of reference useful for informing present day equipment procurement decisions.
 The year 2090 is also likely to have a different climate and thus a different groundwater recharge distribution than the present day.
-To account for this the only available future downscaled recharge coverage was used (Shuler et al., 2021) as a MODFLOW input for future-scenario models.
-This future recharge coverage was derived from a downscaled climate model for American Samoa (Wang and Zhang, 2016), based on the RCP 4.5 emissions projection for the period 2080 to 2100.
+To account for this the only available future climate informed groundwater recharge coverage was used (Shuler et al., 2021) as an input to the MODFLOW model.
+This future recharge coverage was derived from the only available downscaled climate model for American Samoa (Wang and Zhang, 2016), based on the RCP 4.5 emissions projection for the period 2080 to 2100, which was selected as it represented the largest rainfall anomaly of Wang and Zhang’s modeled emissions scenarios

-2.4 Model Calibration and Sensitivity Testing
+2.5 Model Calibration and Sensitivity Testing